 SU is a national asset with global reach, and SU's students and staff represent most of the language groups in South Africa.
 Although we acknowledge that all South African and international languages function as resources for communication, we choose to focus our institutional commitment on the use of Afrikaans, English and isiXhosa, which are the three official languages of the Western Cape Province.
 This we do in the spirit of collaboration, especially with regional role-players.

-Applying and enhancing the academic value of Afrikaans, English and isiXhosa remains a means of empowering large and diverse communities.
-The contextual considerations for using these South African official languages at SU are as follows:
+The contextual considerations for using these languages are as follows: